WHERE LEARNING IS THE

 HEARTBEAT OF OUR CULTURE.

-Senior School is a time of preparing for the future and Strathcona gives your daughter all the support she needs to face the world with courage and optimism.
+Senior School is a time of preparing for the future and Strathcona Girls Grammar gives your daughter all the support she needs to face the world with courage and optimism.

 Our range of co-curricular activities adds richness to the senior experience and encourages the social development of the students.
-Outstanding facilities support the diverse academic program and global awareness is encouraged through the International Exchanges and Tours.
+Outstanding facilities support the diverse academic program which has helped make Strathcona one of the state’s top VCE schools.
+Global awareness is encouraged through the International Exchanges and Tours.

-The VCE results at Strathcona are consistently outstanding.
-Each year the top achievers obtain ATARs over 99 and over 40% of students achieve ATARs in the top 10% of the State.
-Students undertake a wide range of tertiary courses, the majority gaining entry to Melbourne, Monash and Deakin Universities.
+When ranking schools by VCE results, Strathcona places high.
+Each year the top achievers at Strathcona obtain ATARs over 99 and over 50% of students achieve ATARs in the top 10% of the State.
+Strathcona Girls Grammar students undertake a wide range of tertiary courses, the majority gaining entry to Melbourne, Monash and Deakin Universities.

 The Victorian Certificate of Education (VCE) is a flexible program of study and has a diverse range of subjects.
-At Strathcona, it is a course designed to be taken mainly in Years 11 and 12 and studies are made up of Units numbered 1, 2, 3 or 4.
+At Strathcona Girls Grammar, it is a course designed to be taken mainly in Years 11 and 12 and studies are made up of Units numbered 1, 2, 3 or 4.
 Each unit is taken over a semester:

 - Units 1 and 2 are designed to be taken by Year 11 students but they can be taken by students at either year level (including one subject at Year 10).
 They may be taken separately or in sequence.

 - Units 3 and 4 are designed to be taken by Year 12 students but they also can be taken by students at either year level.
 Units 3 and 4 must be taken as a sequence.